jesse-merhi/jmerhi.mov/slides/content/week4.md

   * it's still vulnerable to injection
 * not *necessarily* in the challenges
 > covered in the extended lecture

----

-## Presentations
-{{% section %}}
-### anybody?
-ten minute presentation on something cool security related from the last week? for bonus marks??

----

-### Walkthroughs?
-anybody want to present the solutions for blog / files?

 {{% /section %}}